 Beach Christmas Hotels

-Florida, California, Hawaii and Georgia offer beach holidays of every style.
+Florida, California, Hawaii, South Carolina, and Georgia offer palm tree holidays of every style.

 For those seeking holiday serenity and a spa break in the most elegant surroundings, head to The Breakers in Palm Beach (check your dates & rates) where the stunning holiday décor is capable of appealing even to those who don’t celebrate Christmas.
 Two 18-feet high Christmas trees create a true wow factor with more than 25,000 lights under the frescoed ceilings of the historic building.
 Spa fans take note that the Breakers Spa has a massive newly renovated spa that is beyond dreamy.